Guseyn/guseyn.com/web-app/md/posts/being-programmer-is-not-enough.md

 You may argue with me on what's fair and what's not.
 And you even may think that it's okay to have billionaires who get richer and richer just by hiring large number of really cheap labor and firing them when it's time to reduce costs.
 Sure...

-But the reality is that you as a programmer would be happy to afford really good quality of life for yourself, your family and secure your future and the lifestyle you're used to when you get old (believe me, it can happen).
+But the reality is that you as a programmer would be happy to afford really good quality of life for yourself, your family and secure your future and the lifestyle you're used to when you get old (trust me, it can happen).
 I am not sure, whether you will be still happy to work for your big boss in your 40s or 50s.
 Well, I will just try to suggest some alternative for you.

 So, are there any ways to achieve the goals I described above?
 The only sensible approch I can think of is to start a business.
 Or in another words, to start doing something that some people can value and find useful and would pay to you as a compensation for your work/service.